 The name, logo

 What better symbol to represent conservation than that of the boreal woodlands caribou.
-The boreal caribou have long thought to be a strong indicator of environmental health and succession.
-Old growth forests and unsegmented landscapes keep the woodland caribou population healthy and strong.
-We are in an era though where certain challenges need to be met and the management of this species (like many others) needs to be on the forefront of our aspirations for conservation.
-Being a forestry professional in western Canada the boreal caribou is a highly contested conversation, but its an important one, one where we cant bury our heads in the sand.
+The boreal caribou is a hotly contested issue amongst industry, recreation and environmental groups due to its dwindling numbers.
+Because of the controversy behind this beloved animal we are forced to question our environmental practices and have real conversations about our footprint.
+Old growth forests and unsegmented landscapes keep the woodland caribou population healthy and we are in an era where certain challenges need to be met and the management of this species (like many others) needs to be on the forefront of our aspirations for conservation.
+I want people to look at this logo as a reminder of our “footprint” on the environment and to always question our “best practices” on the landscape.

 "Damaged Timber" in this context refers to old growth forests that have escaped disturbances such as fire, disease and harvesting.
 These old growth forests provide essential habitat and nourishment to many species of flora and fauna.
 However there does reach a time where that life cycle ends and new growth is needed where the once mature timber shaded the forest floor.
 Eventually the old growth becomes damaged and starts to fall over and decay, or a fire may come through and succession takes over.
 The succession of a forest is an important aspect for maintaining overall forest health, it can breathe youth and vitality into the ecology of the area.
 The forest is similar in aspects to our ideals of conservation, a balance of new ideas and old ideas can contribute to a healthy look on conservation.

 As public land users we need to realize the importance of balance.
 Our goals for conservation must respect the value and uses of all peoples.
 Our resources have shaped and defined the world we live in today and as time goes by we must meet future challenges with open minds and open conversation.
 The future of conservation includes everyone and especially our most important resource, our future generations.